-The course will, however, differ from the introductory course in that you will be asked to use these skills to read books by scientists and about various aspects of science or the practice of a specfic discipline.
-Since three English courses constitute the only prerequisite for this course, our perspective and discussions cannot be specialized or narrowly-focused on any single science or group of science, and the background knowledge required of you is that of the typical generally-educated reader who has reached the junior level of a senior college.
-We will examine how science ought to be, and how it really is, practiced in our society.
-Our one semi-technical book, Darwin's Voyage of the Beagle is an older one which was written for the general reader and was a best-seller as a travel-book in its day.
-We will discuss and write about the ways in which science and its technologies affect the way we act and look at ourselves in the area of medicine.
+The course will, however, differ from the introductory course in that you will be asked to use these skills to read books by scientists and about various aspects of science or the practice of a specific discipline.
+Since three English courses constitute the only prerequisite for this course, our perspective and discussions cannot be specialized or narrowly-focused on any single science or group of sciences.
+The background knowledge assumed is that of the typical generally-educated reader who has attained Junior status in a senior college.
+Richard Feynman's satirical autobiographies and essays will enable us to examine how science ought to be, and how it really is, practiced in our society.
+Our one semi-technical book, Darwin's Voyage of the Beagle is older, was written for the general reader and in its a best-selling travel-book.
+It will enable us to examine how Darwin came to his theory of natural selection.
+Finally, in Edward Golub's The Limits of Medicinewe discuss and write about the history of medicine as a science and how its applied technologies affect the way we act and look at ourselves in the area of medicine.

 Required Texts (in the order we will read them):

 Though you can take this book out of the library, you are strongly urged to buy the Penguin edition because it is abridged, and has a good introduction, maps, and notes.

 Films, Extra Credit, if time permits, parts will be shown in class:

 From my homepage you can get to:

 You are required to write two 3-5 and one 4-6 page essay outside class (typed or printed with documentation), and three 3-4 page books reviews on the three authors and subject matters we cover, and to give one short talk.

 Writing About How a Machine Works.
 The basic aim of the science essay is often explanation, and the basis of good scientific writing an ability to put something technical or complicated into English a reader can understand, and so we begin here.